inspektor-gadget/website/blog/2024-12-17-inspektor-gadget-event-generator.md

 ---

 Hello Inspektors!
 I'm [Kapil Sharma](https://github.com/h4l0gen/), I have been working with [Qasim Sarfraz](https://github.com/mqasimsarfraz/) and [Burak OK](https://github.com/burak-ok) as part of the Mentorship Program.
-In this blog post, we will understand the capabilities of [Event Generator](https://github.com/inspektor-gadget/inspektor-gadget/issues/3193).
-Which can be used to debug kubernetes pods and generate specific events.
+In this blog post, we will explore the capabilities of [Event Generator](https://github.com/inspektor-gadget/inspektor-gadget/issues/3193).
+Which can be used to debug Kubernetes by generating specific events.

 In this blog we will discuss need of Event Generator, how to use it and benefits of it?